Degenerate crossing number and signed reversal distance: Preliminaries

-By~\cite[Lemma~2.3]{fuladi2022short}, a loop $o$ in a 1-vertex non-orientable embedding scheme is orienting if and only if its ends \emph{alternate} with the ends of all negative loops in the cyclic permutation around the vertex and \emph{enclose} the ends of any positive loop; i.e. the ends of $o$ does not alternate with the ends of any positive loop.
+We prove the lemma by contracting the edge $a$ in order to obtain a one-vertex embedding scheme $G'$.
+Note that the topological type of the cycle formed by the edges $a$ and $b$ in $G$ is the same as that of the loop $b$ in $G'$.
+By~\cite[Lemma~2.3]{fuladi2022short}, a loop $o$ in a 1-vertex non-orientable embedding scheme is orienting if and only if its halves \emph{alternate} with the halves of all negative loops in the cyclic permutation around the vertex and do not alternate with the halves of any positive loop.

-To prove the first case, without loss of generality we can assume that $a$ is positive.
+To prove the first case we can assume that $a$ is positive, exchanging the roles of $a$ and $b$ if necessary.
 We contract the edge $a$ in $G$.
-Since the wedge $\omega_{a,b}$ in $G$ contains exactly one end of each negative edge, the ends of the loop $b$ alternate with the ends of negative loops in $\rho_w$.
-Similarly, since $\omega_{a,b}$ encloses all the positive edges, the ends of $b$ enclose the ends of any positive loop in $\rho_w$.
+The two halves of the loop $b$ subdivide the half-edges around $w$ into two sets, and the definition of wedge implies that the half-edges in $\omega_{a,b}$ in $G$ correspond to one of the sets of half-edges divided by $b$ in $\rho_w$.
+Since the wedge $\omega_{a,b}$ in $G$ contains exactly one half-edge of each negative edge, the halves of the loop $b$ alternate with the halves of negative loops in $\rho_w$.
+Similarly, since $\omega_{a,b}$ encloses all the positive edges, the halves of $b$ do not alternate with the halves of any positive loop in $\rho_w$.
 Therefore $b$ is orienting in $G'$ and this implies that the cycle formed by $a$ and $b$ is orienting in $G$.

-For the proof of the second case in 1 we proceed identically by contracting the negative edge $a$.
-This finishes the proof. \end{proof}
+For the proof of the second case we proceed similarly by contracting the negative edge $a$.
+Compared to the previous case, this yields three changes, any two of which cancel each other: the definition of wedge changes, the signatures of all the edges are reversed during the concatenation, and the permutation $\rho_{v_2}$ is mirrored.
+This results in the condition in that case being the opposite of the one in the first case. \end{proof}